forumone/gesso/README.md

 ### Width Based Media Queries

 Gesso uses custom mixins to specify viewport width based media queries:
+* `breakpoint`: min-width queries
+* `breakpoint-max`: max-width queries
+* `breakpoint-min-max`: queries with both a min and max width

-`breakpoint`, `breakpoint-max` and `breakpoint-min-max` for min-width, max-width or a combination of both, respectively.
-Each mixin takes one or two width parameters, which can be a straight value (e.g., 800px, 40em) or a design token value called using the `gesso-breakpoint` function (e.g., `gesso-breakpoint(tablet-lg)`).
-The `breakpoint-max` and `breakpoint-min-max` mixins can also take an optional parameter to subtrax one pixel from the max-width value, which can be useful when using the Gesso breakpoint token values.
+Each mixin takes one or two
+width parameters, which can be a straight value (e.g., 800px, 40em) or a design token value called using the `gesso-breakpoint` function (e.g., `gesso-breakpoint(tablet-lg)`).
+The `breakpoint-max` and `breakpoint-min-max` mixins can also take an optional parameter to subtract one pixel from the max-width value, which can be useful when you want your query to go up to the value but not to include it, such as when using Gesso breakpoint token values.

 **`@include breakpoint($width) { // styles }`
 Output a min-width based media query.**